 The most commonly suggested way of processing bokashi is to bury it in your yard.
 You can either dig a trench and bury all the waste in one area or dig a few potholes throughout your yard to spread the pre-compost out.

-Dig a trench around 8-9 inches deep and then empty the bokashi bin’s contents into the hole.
-Add some soil and mix it into the bokashi before covering the whole thing with at least 6 inches of soil.
+Dig a trench around 8-9 inches deep and empty the bokashi bin’s contents into the hole.
+Add some soil and mix it into the bokashi before covering it with at least 6 inches of soil.

-The microbial life and worms that live in the soil will breakdown the fermented waste turning it into nutrient-rich compost in 2-4 weeks.
-The more bokashi you’re trying to process, the longer it will take.
+The microbial life and worms in the soil will break down the fermented waste turning it into nutrient-rich compost in 2-4 weeks.
+The more bokashi you try to process, the longer it will take.

 Make a soil factory

-If you’re lacking garden space, one option to consider is to process your bokashi pre-compost in a soil factory.
+If you lack garden space, one option to consider is to process your bokashi pre-compost in a soil factory.

 - Cover the bottom of a plastic tub with a few inches of soil